 - Frequent Falls or Near-Misses

-- If you’re experiencing more falls or even close calls while navigating your home, it suggests that your environment may no longer be safe.
+- If you’re experiencing more falls or even close calls while navigating your home, it suggests that your current environment may no longer be safe without modifications or professional oversight.

 - Home Environment Limitations

 - Changes in vision, balance, or reaction time can make once-familiar settings hazardous.
-A few modifications might help temporarily, but persistent issues often call for an environment designed for enhanced safety.
+While a few modifications might help temporarily, persistent issues often call for an environment designed specifically with enhanced safety features.

 - Emergency Preparedness

 - In a crisis, quick decision-making and swift movement are crucial.
-Diminished physical or cognitive capacity might mean that professional aged care, with built-in support systems, is a safer option.
+Diminished physical or cognitive capacity might mean that professional aged care, with built-in support systems, offers a safer living arrangement.

 4. Social Isolation